adila01/course-registration/README.md

 Code moved to
 ajaxPage - Adil's work
-sqsExample - Robert's example to show how to read / write to SQS
+sqsExample - Robert's example to show how to read / write to SQS studentapi - Robert's RAML / REST API for ajaxPage and writing to SQS